Optimize images for different screen resolutions

-In the Scaled Assets area of the page, choose the Browse button next to the Scale 80 box, navigate to the Assets folder, specify the file that contains the image that’s scaled to 80%, and then choose the Open button.
+In the Scaled Assets area of the page, choose the Browse () button next to any of the Scale boxes, navigate to the Assets folder, specify the image that’s appropriate for that scale, and then choose the Open button.

 To display a close-up view of the image in the scaled size, choose the image in the box.
 A preview window opens and lists where each image file will be used.

 The image appears in the box and the file is copied.
 The copied file is named in accordance with the resource naming conventions for Store apps: Name.scale-nnn.ext, where nn is the scale factor.
 For example, the file might be named Logo.scale-100.png.

 You can preview apps that you design for the Windows Store by using a simulator.
 For more information, see Run Windows Store apps in the simulator.